LinuxpowerLudo/Pairs-Trading-Project/README.md

 In this project, three methods were used to assess the spread between chosen stock pairs: Johansen's Test, modified Cointegrated Augmented Dickey Fuller Test (or as I reffered to in this project as "Cointegrated Kendall's Tau test", and Kalman Filters.

+The core buy and sell signal framework of the thre approaches below are similar to that of a simple bollinger bands strategy, only we are trading the spread between two stocks in a pair:-

+Long entry -> (cur Zscore < -entry Zscore)  & (prev Zscore > - entry Zscore)
+Long exit -> (cur Zscore > -exit Zscore) & (prev Zscore < - exit Zscore)
+Short entry -> (cur Zscore > entryZscore) & (prev Zscore < entry Zscore)
+Short exit -> (cur Zscore < exit Zscore) & (prev Zscore > exit Zscore)

+note: The entry and exit Zscores can be considered as hyperparameters, but in the below approaches it is set to be between 1 to 1.5 (entry Zscore), and 0 (exit Zscore)

 ## Method 1: Johansen's Test:
 In this approach, for a given set of pairs, Johansen's test was used to assess the Hedge Ratio between two stocks in a pair and place trades when the spread deviates by a prespecified threshold from the mean.